Daniel-Mietchen/datascience/reading-room.md

   * reward those whose ideas propagate through the system
 * reducing red tape
   * instead of describing the consortium, just send links to brief descriptions online that can be reused for multiple funding applications
+* expert attention
+  * needs to be directed in a way that is optimized on a systemic level
 * training
 * feedback